ISS-IS02PT/IRS-PM-ISY5001-2020-01-18-GROUP5-A.I.-Food-Recommender/SystemCode/Integrations/README.md

 ]

 # * Run 5 *
+# Same as Run 4
 # Only Vegetarian food
-# - set 'isHalal' to True
+# - set 'isVegetarian' to True
-# Setting more restrictive flags is possible, but we may not have big enough database
+# Setting multiple restrictive flags is possible, but we may not have big enough database to solve
 #
-# Let's change all 3 foods this time
+# But let's refresh the result of all 3 foods this time
 # - food_keep_index=
 # - food_change_index=597,733,2361